pywbem/pywbem/docs/mocksupport.rst

 Faked method invocation operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: single: User defined providers
+.. index:: single: User-defined providers

 The faked method invocation operation (`InvokeMethod`) behaves like :meth:`~pywbem.WBEMConnection.InvokeMethod`, but because of the nature of `InvokeMethod`, the user must provide an implementation of InvokeMethod based on the API defined in :meth:`~pywbem_mock.MethodProvider.InvokeMethod`.

-See :ref:`User provider interfaces`
+See :ref:`User-defined providers` for more information on writing a user-defined provider.

-The user method provider must have the signature defined in the :class:`~pywbem_mock.MethodProvider` function and must be registered as a method provider :meth:`~pywbem_mock.FakedWBEMConnection.register_provider` for a particular combination of namespace, class, and CIM method name.
+The user-defined method provider must have the signature defined in the :class:`~pywbem_mock.MethodProvider` function and must be registered as a method provider :meth:`~pywbem_mock.FakedWBEMConnection.register_provider` for a particular combination of namespace, class, and CIM method name.

-When the user method provider is invoked on behalf of an `InvokeMethod` operation, the target object of the method invocation (class or instance) is provided to the InvokeMethod method, in addition to the method input parameters.
+When the user-defined method provider is invoked on behalf of an `InvokeMethod` operation, the target object of the method invocation (class or instance) is provided to the InvokeMethod method, in addition to the method input parameters.

-The user provider can access the mock repository of the faked connection using the methods defined in :class:`~pywbem_mock.InMemoryRepository`

 The user provider is expected to return a tuple consisting of two items: